 6. The Zocalo en Oaxaca

 The Zocalo, the heart of Oaxaca, is a fun place to visit and to wander around during the day and night.
 Need to escape from the midday sun?
 Head to the Zocalo.
-Whilst there you will be entertained by bands and buskers, balloon and ice-cream sellers and children having fun running around whilst their parents sit and catch up on the day’s local gossip.
-One of our favourite past times was sitting with a cold beer in the afternoon before dinner.
+You will be entertained there by bands and buskers, balloon and ice-cream sellers and children having fun running around while their parents sit and catch up on the day’s local gossip.
+One of our favourite pastimes was sitting with a cold beer in the afternoon before dinner.

 The square is one of the World Cultural Heritage sites by UNESCO.